awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 Determine the type of primary key you want:

-- Partition key, which is a unique identifier for the item in the table.
+- Partition key.
+This is a unique identifier for the item in the table.
   If you use a partition key, every key must be unique.
   The table we create in these code examples will contain a partition key that uniquely identifies a record,